Azure Data Factory vs on-premise ETL tools

-A classic ETL-tool is a desktop tool which requires a good-sized server where the tool needs to be installed on.
-The server will also have to be managed and a basic monitoring needs to be set up to check the health of the system.
-This also means that the size of the server will have to be determined at front.
-The ETL-tool will have to be maintained and upgraded when necessary.
-ADF is a cloud-based, serverless service and does not require any hardware or any installation.
-Since no server is required, no monitoring or managing of it is needed.
-Updates of ADF are fully managed by Microsoft and will be implemented automatically.
+A classic ETL tool like SSIS, PDI, Talend, ... is a desktop tool that requires a good-sized server for the tool to run on.
+Such a server requires management and monitoring to keep track of system health.
+This means that the size of the server needs to be determined upfront.
+The ETL tool also has to be maintained and upgraded when necessary.
+Azure Data Factory on the other hand is a cloud-based, serverless service that doesn't require any hardware or any installation.
+Since no server is required, no monitoring or managing is needed.
+Updates of Data Factory are fully managed by Microsoft Azure and are implemented automatically.

-In terms of performance, both classic ETL-tools and ADF have controls to help optimize runtimes, which are more or less comparable.
+In terms of performance, both classic ETL tools and Azure Data Factory have controls to help optimize runtimes, which are more or less comparable.
 However, in good written ETL, the answer to performance issues is often to add more resources (memory, CPU, disk I/O).
-This is where ADF is more flexible, because you can easily change the performance settings with one click, and it is even possible at pipeline-level or for a single execution.
+This is where Azure Data Factory is more flexible, because you can easily change the performance settings with one click, and it is even possible at pipeline-level or for a single execution.
 By using this technique you can assign more resources to heavy-loaded pipelines which results in a better performance at lower costs.

-When using ADF, not only standard ETL-transformations are embedded, but also more advanced components are integrated such as Databricks, Azure Machine Learning, HDInsight etc. This enables the developer to use more advanced services of Microsoft Azure within an ADF-pipeline.
-When using these components resources will be provided automatically by the trigger of the ADF-pipeline.
+When using Data Factory, not only standard ETL-transformations are embedded, but also more advanced components are integrated such as Azure Databricks, Azure Machine Learning, HDInsight, Azure Data Lake Analytics, etc. This enables the developer to use more advanced services of Microsoft Azure within a data-pipeline.
+When using these components resources will be provided automatically by the trigger of the Data Factory-pipeline.
 This can be very useful when creating for example predictive pipelines, or to test a specific use-case.
-This architecture is not possible within a classic ETL-tool since these components are not standardly integrated.
+This architecture is not possible within a classic ETL tool since these components are not standardly integrated.

-As an experienced Microsoft partner, Datashift helps companies developing new data platforms in the cloud, more specific ADF.
-We also help companies creating business cases to migrate existing architecture to ADF & Microsoft Azure.
-Reach out for more info!
+As an experienced Microsoft partner, Datashift helps companies develop new data platforms in the cloud.
+The specific solution we use is Azure Data Factory v2.
+We also help build your business case to migrate existing architecture to Data Factory & Microsoft Azure.
+Don't hesitate to reach out for more info!